anubhavv106/Content-management-tool/README.md

 ## 🚀 Features
 - View Existing Blogs
 - Submit New Content
-- Added Alerts when submiting New Blogs
+- Added Alerts when submitting New Blogs

 ## 🧰 Technologies Used
 - HTML